flashoverm/Atemschutzueberwachung/README.md

 - If Text is to long for TextView -> Animate horizontal translation

+- Autocomplete on entering leader- or member name at registration

+- Check initial pressure (+/- 10%)

 - (Implemented in V0.8) If operation is active, background light doesnt turn off

 - (Implemented in V0.9) Draegerman collection with editable (TextEdit to enter foreign names) and Spinner right of it, to choose from list.
 Chosen draegerman is entered in the text edit